IRL2/nanover-docs/source/tutorials/vrclient.rst

              :height: 250

          - **Change your avatar name**
-            Click on your avatar name at the bottom of the full screen menu.
+            Click on your avatar name at the bottom of the fullscreen menu.
-            Delete the previous name, type a new one, and click ``>`` to return to the full screen menu.
+            Delete the previous name, type a new one, and click ``>`` to return to the fullscreen menu.

            **Change your avatar color**
-            Select one of the colored circles around your avatar (on the full screen menu).
+            Select one of the colored circles around your avatar (on the fullscreen menu).

            Although not visible to you, these fields are stored in the shared state and determine how others will see your avatar during multiplayer sessions.